Adopting a Newborn in Quebec: Wait Times and the Reality of Infant Adoption

 The Banque mixte program offers a faster path to an infant placement — families may receive a Banque mixte placement of a young infant while still in the earliest stages of the process — but this comes with the fundamental uncertainty of the concurrent planning model.
 The child may ultimately return to biological family.

-For families who need a clearer timeline and are specifically seeking infant adoption, international adoption is often the only realistic route.
-Countries that are active through Quebec's SASIE process include Vietnam, the Philippines, Colombia, Bulgaria, and others — though programs open and close based on bilateral agreements and moratoriums.
-International adoption involves costs of $25,000 to $60,000 or more and timelines that vary significantly by country, but it offers a more predictable pathway for families seeking younger children.
+For families who need a different route and are specifically seeking infant adoption, international adoption may be an option to investigate.
+Countries listed through Quebec's SASIE process include Vietnam, the Philippines, Colombia, Bulgaria, and others — but a moratorium on opening new files with certified bodies is currently in force, with existing files and limited exceptions treated separately.
+International adoption involves costs of $25,000 to $60,000 or more and timelines that vary significantly by country and current authorization status.

 Free Download